platformsh/platformsh-docs/src/security/pen-test.md

 ## Approved Activities by Prior Arrangement

-* For Platform.sh Dedicated Enterprise customers we do permit infrastructure penetration testing (but not load testing) by prior arrangement.
+* For Platform.sh Enterprise-Dedicated customers we do permit infrastructure penetration testing (but not load testing) by prior arrangement.
 This requires special advanced preparation.
 You must submit a support ticket request a minimum of **three (3) weeks** in advance for us to coordinate this on your behalf.

 ## Prohibited Activities